lammps/lammps/doc/src/Howto_restart.rst

 added to it, it would produce 2 binary restart files (tmp.restart.50 and tmp.restart.100) as it ran.

-This script could be used to read the 1st restart file and re-run the last 50 timesteps:
+This script could be used to read the first restart file and re-run the last 50 timesteps:

 .. code-block:: LAMMPS